NextCenturyCorporation/AIDA-Interchange-Format/python/README.md

 ## Install setup.py

-To install `aida_interchange`, make sure a [Python Virtual Environment](VIRTUAL-README.md) is activated, navigate to the `AIDA-Interchange-Format\python` directory, and run the following command:
+To install `aida_interchange`, make sure a [Python Virtual Environment](VIRTUAL-README.md) is activated, navigate to the `AIDA-Interchange-Format/python` directory, and run the following command:

 ```bash
 $ python3 setup.py install